Waterloo's co-op program involves a real-world job application process, giving you experience before you graduate from university!

 During your work term

-During a co-op work term, you'll be an employee of the organization you're working for.
+During a co-op work term (which is normally four months), you'll be an employee of the organization you're working for.
 You'll have a manager who will provide training, projects, and guidance.
 You might have a project of your own or you might contribute to a number of larger projects.
 Read what students have done during co-op terms.

 You'll also complete a professional development course to help you reflect on your work term experience and enhance what you're learning from your co-op term.